DGrothe-PhD/WordCheckerJava/README.md

 ## Use cases
 * Filter ISBNs, e-mail addresses or URLs that occur in a long e-mail or messenger thread.
-* Have all occurrences of a word or a name been spelt in the same manner?
+* Have all occurrences of a word or a name in a long thesis been spelt in the same manner?
-* Does a text contain a specific search term, and in which context, that is, within which sentence or paragraph, does the search term appear?
-The size of the text around that search term can be specified by the user.
+* Does a text contain a specific search term?<br>
+ If so, in which context, that is, within which sentence or paragraph, does the search term appear?<br>
+ The size of the shown text around that search term can be specified by the user.

 ## Usage
 `Open File`: browse to a text file.
 Set the topic (this will be the HTML title) and the target filename.
 The ending `.html` will be added automatically if missing.
 Target file will be placed in the same folder as the source text file (folder choice button may be implemented later).